There is something extraordinary about making bread at home. Give it a go and there’ll be no regrets

 8. nothing quite compares to a freshly baked loaf

-๐ŸŒพThe easy way: ask a local bakery to give you some or just buy one, you might find some options on the internet.
+The easy way.
+Ask a local bakery to give you some or just buy one, you might find some options on the internet.
+Ask me if you’re based in the UK

-Getting a starter ready to use takes off the pressure of making it work and the frustration of failures.
-This way you can get straight into sourdough baking.
+Getting an established starter takes off the pressure of making it work and the frustration of failure.
+This way you can get straight into making bread

-๐ŸŒพOr you can make your own sourdough starter from scratch.
-You just need 2 simple ingredients, flour and water and some patience.
+Or you can make your own sourdough starter from scratch.
+You just need 2 simple ingredients, flour and water.
+And a loooot of patience 🙂

 Making a sourdough starter from scratch is possibly the most challenging aspect of sourdough baking.
 But also the most rewarding.
 If you’re up for the challenge, get some bread or rye flour, a scale, and a jar with lid and you’re ready to go!